-The City Commission has identified a number of strategic goals that encompass a variety of City services, including public safety, economic development and redevelopment, human capital, governance, infrastructure and transportation, neighborhoods, and the environment and energy.
+The City Commission has identified a number of strategic goals that encompass a variety of City services, including public safety, economic development and redevelopment, human potential, governance, infrastructure and transportation, quality of life, and the environment and energy.
 Each stated goal is supported by a series of initiatives as described in this strategic plan.